mohamedahmadianzade/oxolo/README.md

 ## Migration

 We used TypeOrm migration library to implement migration in the project.
-The base structure of the database is exist in migration folder so at the first running of the project, we can create the table by running this command.
+The base structure of the database is exist in migration folder so at the first running of the project, we can create the tables by running this command.

 ```bash
 npm run migrattion:update